kolaczyn/code-review-suggestions/typescript/when-to-add-type-annotations.md

 ## When to add type annotations

+### TL;DR

+A good rule of a thumb is to not add types.
+Unless you have to, because TS didn't infer the type you wanted.

 ### Type Inferance

 TypeScript is quite smart when it comes to type inference.
 For example: